anbguye/transcribe-and-translate/README.md

 ## Usage

+1. Choose your input method:
-1. Click the upload area to select an audio file
+   - Click the upload icon to select an audio file
+   - Click the microphone icon to record audio directly
 2. Wait for the transcription and translation process
 3. View the results with timestamps, original text, and translations
 4. Download the complete results as a text file